brianadit24/TraditionalHouseClassification/README.md

+# Traditional House Classification in Indonesia
-# Implementation MobileNetV2 to Classifiy Traditional House in Indonesia
+This is Machine Learning Notebook to Classifiy Traditional House in Indonesia using MobileNetV2 Architecture.

 ### This Research Funded by HIT (Hibah Integrasi Tridharma)